anand0xff/fourieroptics_stsci/README.md

 ** Open question: **  Why is that so?
 It may be that if one tries several random pupil phase arrays (between +/- 1.5 radians, i.e. about +/- pi/2) you might get some or many of them to converge to the correct phase.
 I have not investigated this particular case.

 There's some degeneracy in a symmetric pupil that allows two phase maps to create the same image intensity pattern.
 Can you figure out what that is?
-Here's a [hint](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-24-14-15506) (early in the introduction.
+Here's the [answer](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-24-14-15506) (in the abstract, and early in the introduction.
 Can you demonstrate this to yourself mathematically?
 Also look at Figure 3 of this paper.)

-The gerchbergsaxton.py script creates noiseless images on a known pixel scale (two things that are not true in real life).
-We also know the pupil geometry, another idealization.
+The gerchbergsaxton.py script creates noiseless images on an exactly known pixel scale (two things that don't hold for real data!).
+We also know the exact pupil geometry (another idealization.
 Look at the ** gsN__input*.fits ** files: the pupil shapes, the image data, and the (supposedly unknown) pupil phase that we want to measure from the single in-focus image.

-Examine the way the ** gsN_puppha.fits ** phase slices evolve with iterations (I use a ds9 'movie' of the slices).
+Examine the way phase slices in ** gsN_puppha.fits **  evolve with iterations (I use a ds9 'movie' of the slices).

-Look at the ** gsN_pupint.fits ** intensity slices' evolution, log scale between approx. 1e-9 and 0.1 to see what's happening *outside the pupil support area*.
-Next use a log scale between 0.9 and 1.1 to see how the *inside of the pupil support* behaves.
+Look at the ** gsN_pupint.fits ** intensity slices' evolution, log scale between approx. 1e-9 and 0.1 to see what's happening ** outside the pupil support area **.
+Next, use a log scale between 0.9 and 1.1 to see how the ** inside of the pupil support ** behaves.

 If you capture the output of the gerchbergsaxton.py script it gives you an iteration-by-iteration account of the way the phase updates evolve.

 I stay well below phase-wrapping over 2 pi (a 'technical' problem if it occurs), and avoid asking too much of the GS algorithm (my aberrations are within about quarter of a wave).

-Further reading: John Krist on Hubble (focus on comments on non-parametric phase retrieval, GS especialy, p4954 in Krist & Burrows 1995 Applied Optics in the class 7 materials directory)
+Further reading: John Krist on Hubble (focus on comments on non-parametric phase retrieval, GS especially, p4954 in ** Krist & Burrows 1995 Applied Optics ** in the class 7 materials directory).

 [Fienup](http://www2.optics.rochester.edu/workgroups/fienup/Publications.htm)'s papers for background and further details, practical cases, for when you might need them.